 Having needed a heart transplant Emma Miller (Makenzie Vega - The Assault) is fortunate enough to get the call when a matching organ suddenly comes up.
 But after surgery, and having returned home to recuperate, Emma starts looking in to who the donor was.
 Much to her surprise she discovers that the donor was her own cousin who according to the official reports committed suicide in her car.
 Despite under orders to not over exert herself, and her mum trying to control her, Emma sets about trying to uncover what really happened to her cousin who she learns had been having an affair with a wealthy married man.

 "Heart of Murder", "Murder from the Heart", "Her Secret Killer" and "Pretty Little Dead Girl" were all titles which I discovered for this one movie, but no matter what you call it, I will use "Heart of Murder", this is just another made for TV movie with a young woman investigating a crime and ending up in danger.
-And it is a shame as "Heart of Murder" starts of reasonably well with not only the body in an exhaust fume filled car but we also have the drama of the transplant surgery.
-It is a set up which offers some potential but then quickly descends into some thing pretty stereotypical as Emma, with the help of her cousin's bad boy friend Seth, starts trying to get to the bottom of her death.
+And it is a shame as "Heart of Murder" starts of reasonably well with not only a body in an exhaust fume filled car but we also have the drama of the transplant surgery.
+It is a set up which offers some potential but then quickly descends into familiar territory as Emma, with the help of her cousin's bad-boy friend, Seth, starts trying to get to the bottom of her death.

 What this all boils down to is that "Heart of Murder", or what ever you chose to call it, is simply a routine made for TV thriller where a young woman investigating something ends up in danger.
 Its one real strength is that it offers up various suspects with various motives but even then it never manages to become memorable.